ScilifelabDataCentre/Publications/README.md

 - Publication references can be set as unverified when loading them by automated scripts.
 A curator must then verify each such publication.

-- There is a blacklist registry based on the PMID/DOI of publications that is used to avoid re-importing publications that have already been considered to be irrelevant for the database.
+- There is a blacklist registry based on the PMID and/or DOI of publications.
+  This is used to avoid re-importing publications that have already been determined to be irrelevant for the database.

+- The data can be extracted in JSON and CSV formats.
+The CSV format allows some basic filtering options.

 Installation
 ------------

-- Install the required software.
+- Install the required software:
+  - Python 2.7
+  - tornado
+  - CouchDB
+  - pyyaml
+  - requests

 - Create the database in the CouchDB system.